merlot-education/gxfscatalog-library/README.md

             item.getSelfDescription().findFirstCredentialSubjectByType(GxLegalRegistrationNumberCredentialSubject.class)

         // in case there are multiple credentials of each type in the SD, you can also use the
-        // findAllCredentialSubjectByType() method instead of findFirstCredentialSubjectByType() to retrieve a list
+        // findAllCredentialSubjectsByType() method instead of findFirstCredentialSubjectByType() to retrieve a list

         (...) // do something with the data
     }